About - Classification Values after Malde

 In the summer of 1982, I had contact with Dr. Rainer Beck in Bonn, Germany who was greatly involved with the "vereinigung der Sternfreunde, fachgruppe Sonne", in Germany.

 I wrote an article in english sometime later and he kindly introduced the system there in late 1985.
 The first german and swiss observers came in 1986.
-Since then the members observing the CV has grown from a few observers hence performing a modest number of observations a year, and up to today, when we are 80 observers and hopefully passing the treshold of 7000 observations this year, 2001!
+Since then the members observing the CV has grown from a few observers hence performing a modest number of observations a year, and up to today, when we are now about 40 observers and we perform about 6000 observations per year!

-Thank you, every CV-observer who read this, for believing in the Ultimate Way of Observing the Sun, the Classification Values!
+I like to thank every CV-observer, any CV-member or any who find interest in reading this, and for believing in the Ultimate Way of Observing the Sun, the Classification Values!

 Oh, Helios, The Sun of ours; Our Lifepreserving Source of Light!